 - Do you have a continuing service contract with a British partner that was closed before 1 January 2021?
 It may be hard to meet your agreements.
-Keep an extra eye on long-term contracts.
+Keep a close eye on long-term contracts.

 - Are you closing new contracts?
 Make sure the contract contains agreements about Brexit’s impact on supplying goods.

 - Find out how the service you provide is taxed, how this tax is calculated and how you should file a tax return.
 The UK is now a third country when it comes to tax issues.

 - Consult the Dutch Tax and Customs Administration (Belastingdienst) about charging VAT for services to and from non-EU countries.

 - Do you use goods and services from abroad for your business activities?
 Consult the foreign tax office about if and when you can get a VAT restitution.

 - Be aware that the UK is no longer part of the European IT systems RES and VIES.

 - Find information about changes in VAT regulations in the UK.

 - The EU and UK have agreed on conditions around procuring goods or services to certain entities, for example governments.
 The Agreement ANNEX PPROC-1 (pdf) lists the terms as set in the Government Procurement Agreement by the World Trade Organization (WTO).
 It also clarifies for which activities access is granted.

 - Be aware that you will have additional obligations around border checks and work permits, even when it concerns contracts closed in the past.